CongducPham/LowCostLoRaGw/README.md

 With the Arduino IDE, open the Arduino_LoRa_Simple_temp sketch, compile it and upload to an Arduino board.
 Check your radio module first, see "Connect a radio module to your end-device" above.

-The end-device runs in LoRa mode 1 and has address 8.
+The end-device runs in LoRa mode 1 and has address 6.
 It will send data to the gateway.

 The default configuration uses an application key filter set to [5, 6, 7, 8].

 Use a temperature sensor (e.g. LM35DZ) and plugged in pin A0 (analog 0).
 You can use a power pin to power your temperature sensor if you are not concerned about power saving.
-Otherwise, you can use digital 8 (the sketch set this pin HIGH when reading value, then sets it back to LOW) and activate low power mode (uncomment #define LOW_POWER), see below.
+Otherwise, you can use digital 9 (the sketch set this pin HIGH when reading value, then sets it back to LOW) and activate low power mode (uncomment #define LOW_POWER), see below.

 For low-power applications the Pro Mini from Sparkfun is certainly a good choice.
 This board can be either in the 5V or 3.3V version.
 With the Pro Mini, it is better to really use the 3.3V version running at 8MHz as power consumption will be reduced.
 Power for the radio module can be obtained from the VCC pin which is powered in 3.3v when USB power is used or when unregulated power is connected to the RAW pin.
 If you power your Pro Mini with the RAW pin you can use for instance 4 AA batteries to get 6V.
 If you use a rechargeable battery you can easily find 3.7V Li-Ion packs.
-In this case, you can inject directly into the VCC pin but make sure that you've unsoldered the power isolation jumper, see Pro Mini schematic on the Arduino web page.
-To save more power, you can remove the power led.
+In this case, you can inject directly into the VCC pin but make sure that you've unsoldered the power isolation jumper (sparkfun Pro Mini) or removed the voltage regulator, see Pro Mini schematic on the Arduino web page.
+To greatly save power, you should remove the power led.

-The current low-power version for Arduino board use the RocketScream Low Power library (https://github.com/rocketscream/Low-Power) and can support most Arduino platforms although the Pro Mini platform will probably exhibit the best energy saving (we measured 124uA current in sleep mode with the power led removed).
+The current low-power version for Arduino board use the RocketScream Low Power library (https://github.com/rocketscream/Low-Power) and can support most Arduino platforms although the Pro Mini platform will probably exhibit the best energy saving (we measured 54uA current in sleep mode with the power led removed and 12uA when the voltage regulator is removed).
 You can buid the low-power version by uncommenting the LOW_POWER compilation define statement.
 Then set "int idlePeriodInMin = 10;" to the number of minutes between 2 wake-up.
 By default it is 10 minutes.
 There are good web site describing low-power optimization for the pro Mini: http://www.home-automation-community.com/arduino-low-power-how-to-run-atmega328p-for-a-year-on-coin-cell-battery/ or https://andreasrohner.at/posts/Electronics/How-to-modify-an-Arduino-Pro-Mini-clone-for-low-power-consumption/.

 For the special case of Teensy boards (LC/31/32/35/36), the power saving mode uses the excellent work of Collin Duffy with the Snooze library included by the Teensyduino package.
 You can upgrade the Snooze library from the github (https://github.com/duff2013/Snooze) as version 6 is required to handle the new Teensy 35/36 boards.
 With the Teensy, you can further use the HIBERNATE mode by uncommenting LOW_POWER_HIBERNATE in the temperature example.